hamidgasmi/training.computerscience.cloud.aws/README.md

 	- It let resources of subnets with IPv6 range configure a public IPv6 address
 	- The OS is configured with the public IPv6
 - DNS Name:
-	- It isn't allocated to IPv6 addresses
+	- It'sn't allocated to IPv6 addresses
 - Limits:
-	- It isn't currently supported across every AWS product
+	- It'sn't currently supported across every AWS product
-	- It isn't currently supported with every feature
+	- It'sn't currently supported with every feature
-	- It isn't currently supported by VPNs, customer gateways, and VPC endpoints
+	- It'sn't currently supported by VPNs, customer gateways, and VPC endpoints
 	- [For more details]()

 </details>